zuzahaini/fullstack-capstone-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: This template defines user story
+about: Template for creating user stories in Agile format
-title: ''
+title: "[User Story]"
-labels: ''
+labels: new
 assignees: ''
 ---

 **As a** [role]